| 5 min read

 An Enterprise-Level Solution: Global Design Teams Can Integrate All IP into the Full SoC

-I’ll bet that by now you’re crying “but buses!” again.
+I’ll bet that by now you’re crying “But buses!” again.
 The top level of your SoC probably contains multiple types of buses, and often they can’t be simply connected by wires.
-A bus aggregator may be needed to combine multiple buses of the same type.
-A bus bridge is required when transferring from one bus to another of a different type.
-A multiplexor may be needed to select from among multiple bus sources.
+A system may require a bus aggregator to combine multiple buses of the same type.
+When transferring from one bus to another of a different type, the system needs a bus bridge.
+Additionally, a multiplexer may be necessary to select from among multiple bus sources.
 We have a solution for this dilemma as well.
 For standard buses such as AHB and APB, IDS-Integrate™ automatically generates RTL aggregators, bridges, and multiplexors as needed to satisfy your interconnection specification.

 Smart Assembler technology from Agnisys automatically integrates and connects all generated blocks with your own blocks.